 New York State Grants

-Recipients must be in good academic standing in accordance with the commissioner’s regulations and must not be in default of a loan guaranteed by the New York State Higher Education Services Corporation.
+Recipients must be in good academic standing in accordance with the commissioner’s regulations and must not be in default on a federal or state made student loan or on any repayment of state awards.

 Note: Where any question of eligibility exists, the student or prospective student should contact the Financial Aid Office.